brettt89/linksys_smart/README.md

-# Linksys Smart Wi-Fi (Auth)
+# Linksys Smart Wi-Fi

-Home Assistant integration for the Linksys Smart Wi-Fi with authentication headers.
+Home Assistant integration for the Linksys Smart Wi-Fi

 ## Table of Contents